-The two most important fields at the origination of a repair are the equipment number and the problem description.
+The two most important fields at the origination of a repair work order are the equipment number and the problem description.
 The equipment number is needed to get the person to the correct equipment, as well as to insure charges are posted back to that piece of equipment for historical detail as well as summary analysis of its department, process, unit, etc.

 The importance of the problem description cannot be understated.
-Whenever a CMMS is implemented, every person who may originate a work order should be trained to call in (type in, write in, etc.) the problem description.
+Whenever a CMMS is implemented, every person who may originate a repair work order should be trained to call in (type in, write in, etc.) the problem description.
 This should include what was observed that prompted the call.
 Sample bad problem descriptions:

 - “It’s not working” or “It’s down.”